DEIB-GECO/simsearch/README.md

 The SimSearch App for IGB is developped by @arnaudceol for the Istituto Italiano di Tecnologia.

 For more information, documentation and example, look at the [**SimSearch project URL**](https://arnaudceol.github.io/simsearch/), or this [WIKI](https://github.com/arnaudceol/simsearch/wiki) for a quick installation guide.

+** Quickstart: **

+To compile the plugin and create a local repository:

+`mvn initialize clean bundle-markdown-encoder:encodeMarkdown install bundle:index`